Explore All Topics

 capital gains tax

-The definition is pretty simple: It’s the difference between what you paid for a capital asset (like bonds, mutual funds, real property, or stocks) and what you sold it for.
-If you sell your asset for more than you bought it, you’ll have a capital gain – If the opposite is true and you sell the asset for less than you bought it, you’ll have a capital loss.
+First, let’s define what a capital gain or loss is.
+A capital gain or loss is the difference between what you paid for a capital asset (like bonds, mutual funds, ETFs, real property, or stocks) and what you sold it for.
+If you sell your investment assets (for example, assets that make investment income such as dividend paying stocks) for more than you bought it, you’ll have a capital gain — If the opposite is true and you sell the asset for less than you bought it, you’ll have a capital loss.

 How to calculate capital gains tax — step-by-step